Indieteur/GlobalHooks/README.md

 # Global Hooks
-Allows you to listen for Global Keyboard and Mouse events.
+Allows you to listen for Global Keyboard and Mouse events so even if your application is inactive, it'll still capture Mouse and Keyboard input.
+This can be used to make global keyboard shortcuts for example/

-# Visual Studio Compatibility
+# Compatibility
-This library was made using Visual Studio 2017.
-It might not be compatible with lower versions.
+This library was made using Visual Studio 2017 so you need to have that to be able to use this.
+Also, the library might not be compatible with lower versions of VS.

 # How to Use
 There is a Demo project included which shows you how to use the library.
 The events, enumerations, types, properties and whatnot also have summarized descriptions so you can use the object browser to learn more about them.